Can You File Bankruptcy on a Judgment? Know the Rules

 A judgment is a court order confirming you owe money to a creditor.
 Once a judgment is entered, the creditor may be able to collect by garnishing wages, levying bank accounts, or placing liens on your property.

 Can you file bankruptcy on a judgment tied to credit card debt, personal loans, or medical bills?
-Yes.
-These are considered unsecured debts, and if the underlying debt is dischargeable, so is the judgment.
+These are generally treated as unsecured debts, and whether the judgment is addressed depends on the nature of the underlying obligation and other factors.

 For example:

-If you qualify for Chapter 7 or complete a Chapter 13 repayment plan, these judgments can often be eliminated along with the original debt.
+If you qualify for Chapter 7 or complete a Chapter 13 repayment plan, these judgments may be addressed as part of the case, depending on the circumstances.

 However, not all judgments can be discharged.
 These include:

-In these cases, even if you file bankruptcy, the judgment may remain.
+In these cases, filing bankruptcy may not eliminate the judgment.
 The creditor may also object to discharge and request the court exclude the judgment from your case.

 Timing matters.
 If possible, it’s often better to file before a judgment is entered, especially to avoid liens.

 When you file bankruptcy before a lawsuit concludes, the automatic stay stops the case from proceeding.
-This can prevent a judgment from being entered at all, giving you more control.
+This may pause the case from moving forward while the bankruptcy is pending.

 Can you file bankruptcy on a judgment that’s already entered?
 Yes, but be cautious.
 If the judgment created a lien on your property, the debt may be dischargeable, but the lien might survive.
 You may need to file a motion to avoid the lien in court.